-We surveyed 293 companies across 37 industries to find the low-code platform statistics, low-code/no-code trends and which industries are enjoying accelerated growth.
+We surveyed 293 companies across 37 industries to find the low code statistics & trends you should really know and which industries are enjoying accelerated growth thanks to low-code/no-code app development.

 With the rise of the citizen developer, the world is experiencing a digital transformation, and businesses across all industries are embracing low-code/no-code solutions to streamline their processes, enhance productivity, and improve customer experiences – we have the data to prove it!